radubolovan/Godot-Database-Manager/README.md

 Contributing to the project:
 1) Reporting bugs:
 Here is a template
 - Title: should be explicit as much as possible.
-Add "[BUG]" tag in the title
+Add "[BUG]" and "[Version]" tags in the title
 - Description: must NOT be blank; add as much words as possible explaining the bug and add reproduction steps
 - Add links to screenshots / movies if possible.